Anse Sana Mohiuddin

 Anse Sana Mohiuddin, born in Canada and raised in Texas, attended Texas A&M University, graduating with a History degree and a minor in Religious Studies.
 Soon after graduating she moved to Chicago, where she worked simultaneously on her Islamic studies degree and graduate school.
 In 2013, she graduated from Northeastern Illinois University with a graduate degree in Marital and Family Therapy.
 In 2015 she graduated from Jamia Zainab lil Banaat, Lusaka Zambia, with a degree in Islamic Studies (ijāza in hadith, tafsīrfiqh, and sīra).

 Along with her educational pursuits, Anse Sana has volunteered from a young age with various local and national organizations.
 She worked closely with the Muslim Youth of North America (MYNA) during high school in both her hometown and on a national level, and chaired the national MYNA conference at ISNA at the age of 17.
 In college, she worked with the Muslim Students Association (MSA) and was the sisters’ coordinator for her university in her final year of undergraduate studies.
-Since moving to Chicago, she has taught Quran classes and volunteered with Sisters Steppin’ Up (SSU).
+Since moving to Chicago, Sana has volunteered with youth and adult programs.
+She currently works as female religious scholar for the MCC community in chicago and runs her own therapy practice, Sound Hearts Therapy.

 Ustadha Sana has taught Arabic with Ribaat since 2015 and also teaches the Level 2 aqida elective, “The 99 Names of Allah (swt)”.